caueb/caueb.github.io/Purple Team Lab/Mockingjay-BYODLL.md

 Loading DLLs with default RWX to execute code is not new to 2023, it has been used for multiple years in the game hacking community as we can see in [this post in the forum Unknown Cheats from 2018](https://www.unknowncheats.me/forum/2174119-post31.html).

 Based on my knowledge and research, there is no DLLs with a RWX section on a default Windows installation.
-You can use [this Python script](https://github.com/caueb/Mockingjay/blob/main/rwx_finder.py) to check if there is any on yours.
+You can use [this Python script](https://github.com/caueb/Mockingjay/blob/main/rwx_finder.py) to check if there are any on yours.
 However, the research done by Security Joes found a vulnerable DLL on systems with Visual Studio 2022 Community installed at `C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\IDE\CommonExtensions\Microsoft\TeamFoundation\Team Explorer\Git\usr\bin\msys-2.0.dll.`
 This DLL have a RWX section of 16 KB in size, which is enough to store and execute a payload.
 I was very curious to know how this works, so I created a proof-of-concept that loads the vulnerable DLL and self-inject shellcode: https://github.com/caueb/Mockingjay